Leadership

 ECCO Select

 Jeanette Hernandez Prenger serves as the Founder, CEO and President of ECCO Select.
-She leads one of the Top Hispanic businesses in the country, with over 500 employees serving clients across North America.
+She leads one of the top Hispanic businesses in the country, with over 500 employees serving clients across North America.
 ECCO Select is a talent acquisition and consulting company, specializing in providing people, process and technology solutions.

 She leverages her expertise in quickly assessing situations, identifying issues and developing the right solutions to help businesses strengthen operations, revenue, profitability and competitive advantages.
 Jeanette has put these skills into practice at ECCO Select since 1995.
 Beginning with a single client, ECCO Select has grown into a leading provider of technology talent for Fortune 1000 companies and government agencies, with offices in Kansas City, MO, Washington, D.C., and St. Louis, MO.